BS in Environmental Engineering

 Students in canoes on river

-Environmental Engineers design systems, policies and processes that protect living organisms from the effects of adverse environmental factors such as waste, chemical, air or water quality and climate change.
-Students graduate from the environmental engineering major with the ability to identify, evaluate and solve complex problems by drawing from several areas of engineering and the sciences.
+The environmental engineering degree preparesstudents to design systems, policies and processes that protect living organisms from the effects of adverse environmental factors such as waste, chemical, air quality, water quality and climate change.
+Students graduate with the ability to identify, evaluate and solve complex problems by drawing from several areas of engineering and the sciences.
 You will become an expert in protecting, improving and creating safe and sustainable solutions with a multi-disciplinary approach.

 Drexel Engineering combines immersive, design-oriented coursework taught by world-recognized faculty experts with co-op, your capstone senior design experience and research opportunities to have you ready to start a career making an immediate impact.